named-data/NDN-packet-spec/interest.rst

                    Nonce?
                    InterestLifetime?
                    HopLimit?
-                   Parameters?
+                   ApplicationParameters?

 ``Name`` is the only required element in an Interest packet.
 ``Nonce`` is required when an Interest is transmitted over the network links, i.e., a compliant forwarder must augment the Interest with the ``Nonce`` element if it is missing.
 ``CanBePrefix``, ``MustBeFresh``, ``InterestLifetime``, and ``ForwardingHint`` are optional elements to guide Interest matching or forwarding.
-Interest can also include an optional ``Parameters`` element.
+Interest can also include an optional ``ApplicationParameters`` element.

 As recommended by :ref:`TLV evolvability guidelines <evolvability>`, unrecognized non-critical TLV elements may appear in the Interest packet.
 However, they must not appear before the ``Name`` element.